MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/triggers-auto/xmlporttextattribute/devenv-onbeforepassvariable-xmlporttextattribute-trigger.md

 ---
-title: "OnBeforePassVariable (Xml Port Text Attribute) Trigger" ms.description: "Runs after the source expression has been formatted into a text variable and before the text variable is passed to the XML document." ms.author: solsen ms.custom: na ms.date: 04/16/2021 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na
+title: "OnBeforePassVariable (Xml Port Text Attribute) Trigger"
+description: "Runs after the source expression has been formatted into a text variable and before the text variable is passed to the XML document." ms.author: solsen ms.custom: na ms.date: 04/27/2021 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na